honorjoey/entcache/README.md

 An experimental cache driver for [ent](https://github.com/ent/ent) with variety of storage options, such as:

 1. Base on `ariga/entcache`, add Prefix for cache key
+2. Add entity name to cache key, such as "prefix:User:hash"
-2. Fix Client.Schema.Create not skip cache issue
+3. Fix Client.Schema.Create not skip cache issue

 ## Quick Introduction